 Before we start, let's look at the initials.
 What is PCI DSS?
-The initials stand for Payment Card Industry Data Security Standard.
+It stands for Payment Card Industry Data Security Standard.
 So, now you know what the initials stand for.
 But what does it mean?
 Read our blog to find out.

 What is the Payment Card Industry Data Security Standard?

 This long term refers to a set of mandatory security standards for all companies, designed to protect credit card data and this way comply with the Payment Card Industry Data Security Standard (PCI DSS).

 What is the objective of the PCI DSS?

 This control system was launched in 2006 with the aim of improving management and security in online payment processes.
 The biggest credit card providers (VISA, American Express, MasterCard, JBC and Discover) agreed to establish a council through which they established a set of security controls to ensure that merchants meet the required level of security when they store, process and transmit cardholder data.

 Which security controls must be met with the PCI DSS?

 The PCI DSS is composed of 12 requirements.
 The 12 requirements of the PCI DSS are:

 - Install and maintain a firewall configuration to protect cardholder data.